certtools/intelmq/docs/REST-API.md

 ```

 ### `POST /bots/restart`
 Restarts all running bots.
 Bots are not restarted if they failed to stop.
-Returns bot starting status  (`starting`, `failed`) for successfully stopped bots.
+Returns bot status with additional values (`starting`, `failed`) for successfully stopped bots.

 Optional parameters:
 * `/bots/restart/{bots-group}` - only a group of bots